industrial-edge/energy-manager-getting-started/docs/Usage.md

 2) enter a widget name and set the KPI calculation period to 1 Minute > Continue
 3) click "Select parameter" and choose the KPI instance for 'Total energy' > Continue
 4) no need to change anything in the general display options > Continue
-5) no need to change anyting in the Heatmap dispaly options > Finish
+5) no need to change anything in the Heatmap display options > Finish

 This Heatmap now shows the total energy consumption over one day: